rwmjones/rhrq-riscv-extensions/article.md

 ### The New Extensions

-The classic extensions, in hindsight, don't cover much of what is needed for in a modern server.
+The classic extensions, in hindsight, don't cover much of what is needed for a modern server.
 Since then dozens of extensions have been proposed and ratified.
 I chose to arrange this section to highlight the most important extensions first (for servers).
 You can get a complete list of extensions and their status at this link: